pagopa/io-react-native-integrity/README.md

 Returns a [Key Attestation](https://developer.android.com/privacy-and-security/security-key-attestation) which can later be verified by the backend server.

-> [!WARNING]
-> `hardwareKeyTag` is the alias on the key which will be created in the Android KeyStore.
-Providing an alias which is already in use
-> will result in a new key being generated and the old one being overwritten.
-This can lead to data loss associated with the old key.

 ```ts
 try {
   const attestation = await getAttestation(challenge, hardwareKeyTag);